HypoChloremic/python_learning/doc/django_dev.md

 See the https://docs.djangoproject.com/en/3.1/topics/templates/ guide for more about templates.

 ### Removing harcode URLs in templates

-Recall when we reote the link to a `question` in `polls/index.html`, the link was harcoded as:
+Recall when we wrote the link to a `question` in `polls/index.html`, the link was harcoded as:
 `<li><a href="/polls/{{ question.id }}/">{{question.question_text}}</a></li>`

 The problem with this hardcoded, tightly-coupled approach is that it becomes challenging to change URLs on projects with a lot of templates.